Ayoub-2/RCE-webshell/README.md

 # About this project
-This tool helps you turn an rce trought url parametre to turn into an interactive shell using python
+This tool helps you turn an rce throught url parameter to turn into an interactive shell using python

 ## Installation